Season 1, episode 3: “Kill Me Now”

 JACKSON: Hey, the world was flat until someone took a boat trip.

-— It is a popular misconception that Europeans of the Middle Ages believed in a flat earth, and that Christopher Columbus discovered otherwise.
-In fact, the idea of a spherical earth had been accepted as early as antiquity, and it was common knowledge to sailors of Columbus’s time.
+- It is a popular misconception that Europeans of the Middle Ages believed in a flat earth, and that Christopher Columbus discovered otherwise.
+In fact, the idea of a spherical earth had been proposed as early as antiquity, and it was common knowledge to sailors of Columbus’s time.

 SOOKIE: How about a Polaroid?